Shawn-Nichol/AndroidKotlinGuide/Navigation/02) Getting started.md

 ```

 Note the following
-- The android: name attribute contains the class name of your NavHost implementation
+- android:name attribute contains the class name of your NavHost implementation

-- The app:navGraph attribute assocaites the NavHostFragment with a navigation graph.
+- app:navGraph attribute assocaites the NavHostFragment with a navigation graph.
 The navigation graph specifies all of the destinations in this NavhostFragment to which users can navigate.

-- Teh app:defaultNavHost="true" attrbiute ensures that your NavHostFragment intercepts the system back button.
+- app:defaultNavHost="true" attrbiute ensures that your NavHostFragment intercepts the system back button.
 Note that only one NaveHost can be the default.
 If you have mutltiple hosts in the same layout (two pane laouts, for example), be sure to specify only one default NavHost

 You can also use the LayoutEditor to add a NavHostFragment to an activity by doin the following